plsuwu/plsuwu/src/docs/writeups/lockpick_2.md

 Please recover the files they have encrypted - we have no other option!
 Unfortunately our CEO is on a no-tech retreat so can't be reached.
 </aside>

-Similar to Lockpick 1, this challenge hands us an ELF binary with the same general pretext of decrypting files locked away by ransomware.
+Similar to [the first Lockpick challenge](/writeups/lockpick), this challenge hands us an ELF binary with the same general context of "decrypt these files using a ransomware binary".

-(there's also some other fingerprinting stuff I but thats like the big ticket challenge).
+## Tasks

+Our tasks for this challenge are as follows:

+1. What type of encryption has been utilised to encrypt the files provided?
+2. Which market is our CEO planning on expanding into?
+(Please answer with the wording utilised in the PDF)
+3. Please confirm the name of the bank our CEO would like to takeover?
+4. What is the file name of the key utlised by the attacker?
+5. What is the file hash of the key utilised by the attacker?
+6. What is the BTC wallet address the TA is asking for payment to?
+7. How much is the TA asking for?
+8. What was used to pack the malware?

+As this challenge's binary is a little more complex and the questions are a little more disordered, I'll go through the steps for analysis rather than per task as in the first Lockpick.

 ## Basic analysis

 I want to start by just running it to see what happens, so I will copy it onto a Kali box which *should* have a few pre-installed tools to do some network/system analysis when we detonate.
+While we are told that the binary is packed, the very small size of `.zip` archive itself, the content of the IDA disassembly, and even some basic output from `strings` or `objdump` would be giveaways.
-When I downloaded the `.zip` archive, I noticed the tiny tiny filesize, and going through the `strings` output was indicated a UPX-packed binary.
-I’m going to detonate it with `Wireshark` monitoring the traffic (over an internal VM network with `inetsim`), and then I want to try unpacking.
+Here, the output from `strings` indicates that the binary is packed with UPX (which is the answer for task 8).
+I’m going to detonate it with `Wireshark` monitoring the traffic (over an internal VM network with `inetsim`), and then I want to unpack it and load into IDA.

 ![Untitled](/img/lockpick_2_img/Untitled.png)